-Department for Education has announced that residency eligibility rules for accessing Adult Skills Fund funded courses is due to change from 1st August 2025.
+From 1st August 2025 residency eligibility rules for accessing Adult Skills Fund funded courses have changed.

 Individuals will not be able to access ASF funding if: